RepoBean/Workout-Tracker-WebApp/docs/memory_bank/README.md

 ## Current Implementation Status

+The application is currently in Phase 6 (Testing and Refinement).
+All core functionality has been implemented, and the application is being actively tested in a real-world workout tracking scenario.
+Key features completed include:

+- User authentication and profile management
+- Exercise management with categorization
+- Workout plan creation, sharing, and activation
+- Workout session tracking with set/rep/weight logging
+- Progress visualization with charts and statistics
+- Mobile-responsive design for use on various devices
+- Weight unit conversion system (kg/lbs)

+Current focus is on testing, fixing edge cases, and preparing for deployment.
 See the [Implementation Summary](IMPLEMENTATION_SUMMARY.md) for a detailed breakdown of what has been implemented and what remains to be done.

 ## Quick Start (When Project is Initialized)